yaswanthkumargothi/Portfolio/Graduating_Project/README.md

 [diffndiff.R](diffndiff.R): R file to plot assumptions and build difference in difference models

 [data](/data/): This folder consists of processed data from predictions and Yelp data files

+[images](/images/): This folder consists of difference in difference assumption trend plots and project flowchart.